Why the Gallup Q12 is the best tool for growth

 In his latest book, Nine Lies About Work: A Freethinking Leader’s Guide to the Real World, Marcus Buckingham says that the best timescale for a check-in with a team leader or a manager to review quality work is weekly.
 This was more impactful than every two weeks or monthly.
 More than six weeks and he found the impact was negative rather than positive on employee engagement.

 Q12 – In the last year, have you had opportunities to learn and grow?

-This final question will speak volumes about your managers.
+The last one of the questions will speak volumes about your managers.
 Does it feel like a low bar to you?
 In the last year?
-Wouldnt you expect this to be 100% of all employees had had the chance to learn and grow?
+Wouldn’t you expect this to be 100% of all employees had had the chance to learn and grow?
 As I said in Q6, managers should be coaches.
 Instead of directing people, they should be motivating, supporting, encouraging and rewarding in every one of their interactions.
-This unlocks potential in teams like nothing else, increasing engagement and productivity.
+This unlocks potential in teams like nothing else, increasing employee engagement and productivity.
 My view is that someone shouldn’t be promoted to management unless they can show they’re up to being an effective coach.
 It’s a fundamental part of their role.

 So there it is.
 The Gallup employee engagement survey is a brilliant tool ready and waiting for you to pick up!
 By the end of the Gallup survey process, you’ll have a score for every one of your managers.
 This means you can take action to ensure you have A Players in place in every seat – remember 85% of employee engagement is driven by the team leader or the manager.
 You will have a corporate-wide employee engagement score, and the pyramid nature of the tool will help you prioritise the next actions.

 - CHOOSING THE RIGHT OPPORTUNITIES